Is it possible to change the default words and phrases on a Moodle site?

-To start with, let’s set a real task:
+To start with, let’s set a task:

-Log into your Moodle site as an admin user, and navigate to the Language customization option:
+Log into your Moodle site as an admin user and navigate to the Language customization option:

-Select English from the language pull-down menu
+Select English from the language dropdown menu

-Go to “Only strings containing” filter box, and enter “Returning to this web site?” (or any other text you want to replace it with, without the quotation marks).
+Select moodle.php in the selection box, as the string we want to replace belongs to moodle.php.
+In the “Only strings containing” filter box, enter “Is this your first time here?” (or any other text you want to replace it with, without the quotation marks).

 Enter “Welcome to our Moodle demo” to the Local customisation box, and then click the “Save changes to the language pack” button.